 - U.S. Soil Taxonomy: Aquic (or Typic) Paleudalf

 - Soil Survey of England & Wales Group: Paleo-argillic brown earth (Avery, 1980)

-- Soil Survey of England & Wales Series: Predominately Batcombe Series (Avery & Catt, 1995 – see pop-out soil map at top right of this page).
+- Soil Survey of England & Wales Series: Predominately Batcombe Series (Avery & Catt, 1995 – see Soil Map link on left hand side).

 Soil pH :